ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 language = "en"
 summary = ""
 tags = ["SQL", "5 Steps"]
-title = "5 steps to fetch the data"
+title = "5 steps to query the data"

 +++
 \[mind the \]